pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 03 - deploy IIDR.md

 iidr@iidr-virtual-machine:~/iidr-access-srv/bin$ ./dmcreateuser admin "IIDR Admin" "x" inf0Server SYSADMIN TRUE FALSE FALSE

-Password here is not importand since you will be required to change that with first login to Management Console
+Password here is not important since you will be required to change that with first login to Management Console